IanStarnes/Barbara-And-Ian/Research Project/Research_Report.md

 ## Introduction

+Filtration is an important component in all water sanitation.
+Different mediums are used in filters, however we decided to focus on activated carbon and sand and how effective they are in removing contaminants in water.

 ## Objectives

 ###### Write a paragraph on the goals of the experiment.
 Why did you decide to do this experiment?
 Introduce your approach by explaining what needs to be done to meet your goal for your real world project.
 Explain what you hoped to learn through this research.
 How did you expect this experiment to guide your decisions about the real world project that you are working on?